Nobel Prize for Physics awarded for groundbreaking space discovery | DW | 08.10.2019

 The 2019 Nobel Prize in Physics is to be shared between James Peebles, Michel Mayor and Didier Queloz for their research into the history of the universe and its structure, the Royal Swedish Academy of Sciences in Stockholm announced on Tuesday.

-The Academy said the trio received the award fir their "new understanding of the universe's structure and history."
+The Academy said the trio received the award for their "new understanding of the universe's structure and history."

 One-half of the prize went to James Peebles, a dual Canadian-US citizen, "for theoretical discoveries in physical cosmology.
 The other half of the award was jointly given to Swiss scientists Michel Mayor and Didier Queloz "for the discovery of an exoplanet orbiting a solar-type star," Goran Hansson, secretary-general of the Academy, said.